-Jesus nailed our flesh one and for all on the cross (Romans 6:3,4,6).
-This is true of the believer in position and in principle.
+Jesus nailed our flesh once and for all on the cross (Romans 6:3,4,6).
+This is true of the believer in position and principle.
 It is important to understand that Paul does not appeal to self-crucifixion here but to our identity in Christ’s death (2:20) and resurrection (Romans 6:1-6; 11-12).

 We appeal to the cross by faith to live the Christian life.

-It is vital that we recognize that Christ crucified the flesh, that it was His work on the cross that did this.
+We must recognize that Christ crucified the flesh and that His work on the cross did this.
 Jesus settled the issue there.
 This means Christ’s crucifixion is our crucifixion.
 We do not try to do what is already done; we do not crucify ourselves.
 We believe that Christ crucified us.